rxseven/onigiri-webapp/README.md

 ```

 > Note: by default, when you run the command above, Jest will only run the tests related to files changed (modified) since the last commit.
 This is an optimization designed to make your tests run fast regardless of how many tests in the project you have.
 However, you can also press a in the watch mode to force Jest to run all tests.

+## Development Workflow

+The complete guidelines are available in [this project](https://github.com/rxseven/setup-react-app).

 ## Browser Support